Meaningful philanthropic opportunities

 Visiting artists learning experiences

-These events include master classes, workshops, demonstrations and general learning experiences.
-Community engagement experiences are an additional component to visiting artists’ contracts and can range in cost from $500 to $5,000.
+Artist engagements presented by the Gogue Center include master classes, workshops, lecture demonstrations and general learning experiences.
+These engagements are an additional component to visiting artists’ contracts and can range in cost from $500 to $30,000.

 Auburn University student, faculty and staff admission

-Your philanthropic support supplies resources for university departments to align performances with class curricula and also provides students, faculty and staff with tickets to highly sought-after performances at the Gogue Center.
+Funding to this area supplies resources for university departments to align performances with class curricula and also provides Auburn University students, faculty and staff with specially priced tickets and discounts to attend performances.

 CLICK HERE to learn how you can help support our campus and community engagement initiatives.